Botanical: Taraxacum officinale

 - Can control blood cholesterol and help to reduce weight.

 - Dandelion tea is believed to be beneficial for the liver and digestive system, stimulating liver and digestive functions.
+The leaf is kindred to the kidney.
+The root for helping the liver root out impurities.

 - These plants are considered one of the greatest sources of Vitamin K.